bergercookie/mastert_present/PITCHME.md

   - Offline use with simulated or prerecorded datasets |
   - Integration with ROS for real-time graphSLAM |

-Note: How much am I going to write here?

 Note:
+How much am I going to write here?
 Why exactly did I implement these things?
 This should provide the **end product** of your work in sr-graphSLAM so that, when you show them the specific math steps below, to know what they are about!

-TODO

 ---